nrobinson2000/blog/sparkbot.md

 SparkBot by [Nathan Robinson][9] is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][8].
 Based on a work at [https://github.com/nrobinson2000/sparkbot][2].

 To help with the development of SparkBot you can either donate bitcoin or contribute to my GitHub repositories.
-If you wish to suggest something for this page or correct anything you can [edit this page on GitHub](https://github.com/nrobinson2000/nrobinson2000.github.io/blob/master/sparkbot.md).
+If you wish to suggest something for this page or correct anything you can **[edit this page on GitHub](https://github.com/nrobinson2000/nrobinson2000.github.io/blob/master/sparkbot.md)**.

 If you want to contribute to my source code you can fork my repositories.
 {% highlight bash %}